f18m/rpm-make-rules-dependency-lister/README.md

-This is a simple Python3 script that reads an .rpm file and writes an output text file that, if included inside a Makefile, will instruct GNU make about the dependencies of the .rpm, so that such RPM can be rebuilt only when one of the dependencies is updated (rather than unconditionally) thus speeding up the time required by "make".
+This is a simple Python3 script that reads an .rpm file and writes an output text file that, if included inside a Makefile, will instruct GNU make about the dependencies of the .rpm, so that such RPM can be rebuilt only when one of the dependencies is updated (rather than unconditionally) thus speeding up the time required by packaging.

+This tool is agnostic to the RPM contents, to the programming language(s) used in your project, and to the build system you used to generate binaries, etc.
+The format of the output file generated is compatible with GNU make syntax though.

 ## How to install